FlailingFog/flailingfog.github.io/material.md

 The model should have smoothed normals now

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat10.png)

+These smoothing node groups were [taken from this page](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues/563)

 ## Koikatsu color conversion
 The colors you see in Koikatsu are not the real colors being used; they're actually being saturated.
 In order to replicate the colors shown in koikatsu, all colors and images are run through the color_to_KK and image_to_KK functions in [converttextures.py](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/master/importing/converttextures.py) to convert the base colors to the "real" colors seen visually in the game.
 This process is also run on all Maintex images.